open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 kubectl get pods -n adot-col
 ```

-Verify that the pipeline works by using the logging exporter.
+You should be able to see a adot-collector pod in the running state:
+``
+NAME                              READY   STATUS    RESTARTS   AGE
+adot-collector-5f7448f6f6-cj7j8   1/1     Running   0          1h

+Note down the name of this pod.
 Our example template is already integrated with the logging exporter.
-Enter the following commands.
+Enter the following command:

 ```
-kubectl get pods -A
-kubectl logs -n adot-col name_of_your_adot_collector_pod
+kubectl logs -n adot-col <name_of_your_adot_collector_pod>
 ```

-Some of the scraped metrics from the sample app will look like the following example.
+Some of the scraped metrics from the sample app will look like the following example:
 ```
 Resource labels:
      -> service.name: STRING(kubernetes-service-endpoints)